-However…. the ordinance leaves in place the many uses in the old legislation of ‘he’ and ‘him’.
+However…. the ordinance left in place the many uses in the old legislation of ‘he’ and ‘him’.
 The quarry owner will still be referred to in law as ‘him’, as will the inspector and employees at the quarry.

 When equality isn’t equality

 Why would any 2021 update to legislation not be fully gender-neutral?
 Because, since 2012, it has been the practice of Guernsey’s Law Officers to use gender-neutral language in new Projets de Loi (major legislation requiring the approval of the Queen) only.
-Updates to old legislation are not regarded as an opportunity to make those laws gender-neutral because of the additional drafting time required.
+Updates to old legislation are not regarded as an opportunity to make those laws completely gender-neutral because of the additional drafting time required.

-So even though this is an ordinance with ‘equality’ in the title, put forward by the Committee responsible for Guernsey’s proposed anti-discrimination ordinance, the references to ‘he’ and ‘him’ in health and safety at work legislation will remain.
+So even though this was an ordinance with ‘equality’ in the title, put forward by the Committee responsible for Guernsey’s proposed anti-discrimination ordinance, the references to ‘he’ and ‘him’ in health and safety at work legislation will remain.

 Dawn’s campaign for gender-neutral drafting in Guernsey